mdttech/concpp-uav-coverage/README.md

   — harmless to correctness, a minor and accepted performance cost.
 - Base station placement is currently specified manually at launch, not optimized.

-## License

-Not yet decided — check with your institution's IP policy before choosing one.